hyperledger/iroha-2-docs/src/api/torii-endpoints.md

 ::: warning

-Almost all fields are 64-bit integers and should be handled with care in JavaScript (todo: explain the issue with `serde`).
-Only the `uptime.nanos` field is a 32-bit integer.
+Almost all fields are 64-bit integers and should be handled with care in JavaScript. <!--todo: explain the issue with `serde`--> Only the `uptime.nanos` field is a 32-bit integer.
 See [`iroha_telemetry::metrics::Status`](https://github.com/hyperledger/iroha/blob/iroha2-dev/telemetry/src/metrics.rs?rgh-link-date=2023-10-02T19%3A29%3A10Z#L27C1-L42C2)

 :::